Palayad: Educational institutions

-As part of the National Education Policy (1986), District Institute for Education and Training (DIETs) were established in selected districts all over India in 1986, along with Kannur DIET here.
-Govt.
-Brennen College, founded in 1851, is one of the oldest educational institutions in the region.
-There is also a Center of Kannur University here which provides Post Graduate courses.
+As part of the National Education Policy (1986), District Institutes for Education and Training (DIETs) were established in selected districts all over India in 1986, along with Kannur DIET in this region.
+Government Brennen College, founded in 1851, is one of the oldest educational institutions in the region.
+There is also a Kannur University center located here, which offers postgraduate courses.